 #Covered Indication

-3Inadequate response, intolerable adverse event, or contraindication to pharmacologic therapies — specifically topical and systemic analgesics and intra-articular glucocorticoids
+3Member had an inadequate response, an intolerable adverse event, or a contraindication to pharmacologic therapies — including topical and systemic analgesics and intra-articular glucocorticoids.

 + 1 more indications